Krona visualization tool

 Usage

-To take in use KronaTools commands, load the biokit module.
+To use KronaTools commands, load the biokit module:

 Many bioinformatics tools provide classifications based on the NCBI Taxonomy.
 These classifications can be imported to Krona via tab-separated files listing taxonomy IDs.

-Will produce a URL that you can copy to you browser.
+will produce a URL that you can copy to your browser.